smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

 =====================

 The `Smithy Gradle plugins`_ integrate Smithy with the `Gradle`_ build system.
-These plugin can build artifacts from Smithy models, generate JARs that contain Smithy models found in Java projects, and generate JARs that contain filtered :ref:`projections <projections>` of Smithy models.
+These plugin can build artifacts from Smithy models, and generate JARs for Smithy models and model :ref:`projections <projections>`.

 Plugins
 =======